impactorbitco/handbook-main/content/ims/policies/HR/Learning and Development Policy.md

 **1. Introduction**

-At Green Orbit Digital, we believe in the continuous growth and development of our employees to enhance their skills, knowledge, and capabilities.
+At Impact Orbit Creative Group, we believe in the continuous growth and development of our employees to enhance their skills, knowledge, and capabilities.
 Our Learning and Development Policy aims to provide a framework for fostering a culture of learning, enabling career advancement, and supporting the long-term success of our organization.

 **2. Objectives**